-Minh Tsai – Founder , Director, Co-CEO As a child in Vietnam, Minh often took a morning stroll with his grandpa to the neighborhood tofu shack.
+Minh Tsai – Founder , Director, CEO As a child in Vietnam, Minh often took morning strolls with his grandpa to the neighborhood tofu shack.
 The freshness and artisan-quality of the soymilk, tofu and yuba of his childhood eluded Minh for many years.
 Finally, in 2004, he founded Hodo Soy with the simple mission of crafting the highest quality, best-tasting, freshest soymilk, tofu, and yuba (tofu skins) possible.
-These days, you can still find Minh hard at work at the farmers’ markets in his favorite role as Tofu Ambassador.
+These days, Minh remains actively involved in the production and innovation of tofu, as well as being tofu’s ultimate ambassador by working with chefs, teaching tofu-craft, and educating culinary students to grow the next generation of tofu aficionados.
 Before becoming Hodo’s Tofu Master, Minh spent 10 years in strategic consulting and finance.
 He graduated from Columbia University with a BA and Masters in Economic Development.
-When not at The Beanery, Minh enjoys spending time with his wife and grooming his two young boys to be future tofu masters.

 John Notz – Founding Partner, Director, CFO In 2005, John was working on an organic farm and exploring the farmers’ markets in the Bay Area, looking for an up-and-coming artisan food business.
 He loved Hodo Soy’s bold approach to soy and teamed up with Minh to expand the business.
 Prior to Hodo Soy, John worked in China, building sales and distribution for Motorola, as well as earning a championship title in a dumpling-eating contest.
 More recently, he has worked in marketing and consulting for small businesses.
 John has a BA from Dartmouth College and a MBA from Kellogg.